 Our module integrated safety features enable the highest safety standards in relation to energy density through:

 In exceedingly rare cases, defects in a cell can lead to degassing.
 If this degassing takes place under extreme conditions, the cell may ignite (the so-called thermal runaway).
 This is investigated in extreme tests of our batteries.
-It is our clear goal that, in such a case, the fire will not spread and the battery will not catch fire, because we guarantee the safety of the vehicle passengers in every, even theoretical and rare, case.
+It is our clear goal that, in such a case, the fire will not spread and the battery will not catch fire, so we ensure the safety of the vehicle passengers.
 Due to our unique safety mechanisms, propagation is completely avoided.

 The modular design guarantees a controlled degassing of a defective cell.
 This is the only way to avoid escalation and, thus, the propagation of fire.